-Day 4: In Istanbul
+Day 4: Istanbul Meals: B, L, D

-In the morning discover on a walking tour the mesmeric beauty of Topkapi Palace and its extraordinary treasures.
+This morning, embark on a walking tour and discover the mesmeric beauty of Topkapi Palace and its extraordinary treasures.
 The sprawling palace holds some fabulous examples of Ottoman architecture and Iznik tilework, plus the very best views out over the Bosporus and Golden Horn.
 Then we stroll through one of the city's oldest and most evocative sites: the Spice Bazaar (also called the Egyptian Bazaar), famous for its amazing array of herbs and spices.
 This is still the best place to buy Turkish delight, dried fruit, exotic spices and herbs.
 Nearby is Tahtakale, the traditional hardware district, with its beautiful but little-visited 16th-century Rüstem Pasha Mosque, decorated with exquisite tilework.